aloistr/swisseph/readme.md

 folder ephe
 https://github.com/aloistr/swisseph/tree/master/ephe

-This directory contains also in lists.zip lists of all asteroid files and their most recent updates.
+This directory contains also in list.zip the lists of all asteroid files and their most recent updates.

-	list_short.txt
+	list_short.txt		recent updates short files
 	all_short.txt
-	list_long.txt
+	list_long.txt		recent updates long files
 	all_long.txt

 or from Alois' public Dropbox area in folder 'ephe' with this link